Ada-C22/weather-report/ada-project-docs/wave-04.md

 # Wave 4: Calling APIs
+##Connect your API keys in a .env file.
+Connecting weather key and your api key which should then allow you to make the endpoint calls shown in routes

+Each person ould need to clone and add the .env

 For this wave, we will add a feature that gets the weather of the currently displayed city name.